pvigier/pvigier.github.io-jekyll/_posts/2019-05-26-vagabond-generating-tiles.md

 I have not progressed very quickly this week as I knew nothing about rasterization at the beginning of the week.
 So I had to learn and experiment a lot to obtain good results.

-If I have one advice to give is to use algorithms that avoids floating point numbers such as Bresenham's algorithms as they are faster and there are no rounding issues.
+If I have one piece of advice to offer: it is to use algorithms that avoid floating point numbers such as Bresenham's algorithms as they are faster and there are no rounding issues.

 I have already started to work on rasterizing roads and rivers but it is not finished yet.
 I will polish that next week and generate some vegetations to fill the biomes.

-See you next week for more!
+See you [next week]({{ site.baseurl }}{% post_url 2019-06-02-vagabond-rasterizing-roads-rivers %}) for more!

 # Useful links